UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Garden of the Gods/Garden of the Gods.md

 ---

 ## Faith Presence
-- [[The Whispering Shrines]] — Silent sanctuary where all gods share space.
+- [[Whispering Shrines]] — Silent sanctuary where all gods share space.
-- [[The Fountain of Petals]] — Shelyn’s sacred spring of beauty and renewal.
+- [[Fountain of Petals]] — Shelyn’s sacred spring of beauty and renewal.
-- [[The Silent Grove]] — Pharasmin funerary garden where souls are laid to rest.
+- [[Silent Grove]] — Pharasmin funerary garden where souls are laid to rest.

 ---